openshift/hive/docs/awsprivatelink.md

 ## Developing for Private Link

-Since Private link requires some networking setup before Hive controller can create clusters with Private link routing.
+Private link requires some networking setup before Hive controller can create clusters with Private link routing.

 ### Setup VPCs in AWS

 Create 2 sets of VPCs in the same region in an AWS account.
-One VPC will be used for creating an OCP cluster for Hive, and the another will be used as inventory for VPC endpoints.
+One VPC will be used for creating an OCP cluster for Hive, and the other will be used as inventory for VPC endpoints.

 1. Create a Hive VPC using cloudformation template.